-In the first zoning plan that was made for the housing exhibition Bo01 in 1999 was a 25-storey plotted on the location of the Turning Torso.
-The management of the exhibition company that arranged Bo01 had at this stage contacts with Santiago Calatrava that he would design a temporary information pavilion for the fair.
-Discussions then began to be about the possibility of Calatrava draw even this skyscraper.
+In the first zoning plan that was made for the housing exhibition Bo01 in 1999 was a 25-storey building plotted on the location of the Turning Torso.
+The management of the exhibition company that arranged Bo01 had at this stage contacts with Santiago Calatrava and the wish for him to design a temporary information pavilion for the fair.
+Discussions then began to be about the possibility of Calatrava to draw even a skyscraper.

-A sculpture made Calatrava was discussed as a model.
-When Calatrava wasl engaged in the task the tower gradually kept getting higher and higher and zoning plans had to be redone.
-Although costs soared, from 800 million kronor HSB Board approved the budget to an estimated 1.8 billion.
+A sculpture made by Calatrava was discussed as a model.
+When Calatrava was engaged in the task the tower gradually kept getting higher and higher and zoning plans had to be redone.
+Although costs soared from 800 million kronor the HSB Board approved the budget to an estimated 1.8 billion.
 This caused great debate in the member-owned HSB.
-Interest in buying the apartments, the Turning Torso was unfortunately low, and it was soon decided to be converted into rental units.
-Even before the inauguration in 2005 HSB discussed the possible sale of the property, however, at the discounted price 1 billion, which again stirred up criticism within the association.
+Interest in buying the apartments in the Turning Torso was unfortunately low, and it was soon decided to be converted into rental units.
+Even before the inauguration in 2005 HSB discussed the possible sale of the property, however at the discounted price 1 billion, which again stirred up criticism within the association.
 HSB management has not put its plans to sell the torso.

-If you want to rent a 5 room apartement in Turning Torso you will hade to pay app 25000 SEK.
+If you want to rent a 5 room apartement in Turning Torso you will have to pay approximately 25000 SEK.

 POI 2: Draw bridge ”Klaffbron”

-The drawbridge is one of two opening bridges in Malmö harbor.
-The second is the nearest neighbor University Bridge (which actually has just been opened twice to let boats in, but opens every fortnight for maintenance).
-The drawbridge was long the only entrance to the shipyard and over it walked and cycled thousands of Kockums ship yard workers into the area every morning, past the sentry box on the other side and into their workplaces.
+The drawbridge is one of two opening bridges in Malmö harbour.
+The second is the nearest neighbour University Bridge (which actually has just been opened twice to let boats in, but opens every fortnight for maintenance).
+The drawbridge was for a long time the only entrance to the shipyard and thousands of Kockums ship yard workers walked and cycled over it into the area every morning, past the sentry box on the other side and into their workplaces.
 It has become an important symbol of the yard’s heyday.
-Now it is planned to be replaced, because the narrow bridge is no longer suited for today’s intense car traffic to the Western Harbour.
+It is now planned to be replaced, because the narrow bridge is no longer suited for today’s intense car traffic to the Western Harbour.
 Malmo City wants to replace the drawbridge with a fixed bridge, but this would completely block off the entrance to the shipyard basin, which causes Lantmännen / Ceralia and EWP ”which manufactures wind turbines) to protest.

-A short distance from the drawbridge rises Malmö Inner Lighthouse, a striped and polka octagonal lighthouse of iron.
-The original was built in 1822, one 14 m high lighthouse tower of wood.
+A short distance from the drawbridge Malmö Inner Lighthouse rises, a striped and polka octagonal lighthouse made of iron.
+The original was built in 1822, a 14 m high lighthouse tower made of wood.
 This was replaced in 1878 by the present lighthouse.
 In 1936 the lighthouse was decommissioned and today it has only a decorative function.
 A light bulb is lit in the lighthouse at the same time as the street lights go on (ie when it gets dark).

 POI 3: The Amalthea attack.

-This is the scene of one of the most spectacular political attacks in Sweden modern times.
+This is the scene of one of the most spectacular political attacks in Sweden’s modern history.
 After a conflict with the harbour workers escalated to strike, the employers decided to lockout the workers and instead use imported strike breakers to do their job.
 Demonstrations, riots and street brawls followed.

 The british strike breakers were accomodated on the ship Amalthea in the harbour.
-The 12 of july 1908 three young socialists, put a bomb on the ship, the detonation killing one and wounding several more.
+On the 12th of july 1908 three young socialists put a bomb on the ship, the detonation killing one and wounding several more.
 The bomber fled in a rowing boat over the harbour, but unfortunately dropped the pay roll in the boat, reavling his identity.
-If you search the quayside you may find the 100 years anniverisery memorial plaque.
+If you search the quayside you may find the 100 years anniversary memorial plaque.

 POI 4: The Kockums ship yard.